Everything San Tan Valley Property Owners Ought To Know About Subterranean Termites

 - Be mindful of wood – Make sure that wooden portions of your property aren’t making direct contact with soil.
 A barrier of gravel around the perimeter of your foundation can discourage termites from entering.
 Avoid using cellulose-based mulch around your building.

 The best tip for preventing termite damage is to get in touch with the professionals at Ozone Pest Control.
 Our experienced team provides total termite control services for homes and businesses in the San Tan Valley area.
 Using industry-leading Termidor® treatment, we will eliminate termites on your property and stop these destructive pests once and for all.
-If you’re experiencing termite troubles, contact us today.
+If you’re experiencing termite troubles or want to know more about the services we offer, contact us today.